xgulism1/xgulism1.github.io-models/README.md

 * version 1.2.1 is the last working version
 * version 1.3.0 works only for some models
-* later version does not work
+* later versions does not work